-It is assumed that training programs in other countries than Japan would be more effective to transfer universal technologies and theories.
-However, as a result that Japan has actively adapted the Western systems, approaches and technologies in accordance with own conditions, it has unique experiences and knowledge which cannot be found in the Western countries, ranging from organizational systems like organizational management and personnel management to social systems like campaigns for improvements in daily lives and local administration.
+It may be said that in order to transfer universal technologies and theories, training programs would be more effective if they were implemented in other countries than Japan.
+However, as a result of Japan's rapid adoption of the Western systems, approaches and technologies in accordance with its own conditions, Japan has achieved various unique experiences and knowledge.
+These precious resources unique to Japan range from organizational systems like organizational and personnel management to social systems like campaigns for improvements in daily routine tasks and local administrations.

-It may be difficult for partner countries to apply these unique experiences of Japan as they are because conditions of these countries would be very different from those of Japan.
-But they can utilize the Japanese experiences and knowledge as useful catalysts when they invent their own approaches or measures to solve problems they face.
+It may be difficult for partner countries to apply these unique experiences of Japan as they are because conditions in other countries would be very different from that of Japan.
+But they can utilize Japanese experiences and knowledge as useful catalysts when they invent their own approaches or measures to solve the problems they face.